jmorton138/rails_flight_booker/README.md

 ## Functionality

 Users enter in the details of the flight they’re looking for in a form.
-After running this filtered search for available flights, users select a flight, enter their booking information, and confirm their booking.
+After running this filtered search for available flights, users select a flight from the search results, enter their booking information, and are directed to a confirmation page.

+Upon confirmation, they receive a confirmation email with Action Mailer.
+In development I used the Letter Opener gem to open the email content in a new window, without sending an actual email.
+This was really helpful for testing and learning how to use Action Mailer within the context of Rails forms.
+In production, I integrated the Twilio SendGrid add-on.
+Using the SendGrid API, the user receives a real confirmation email at the email address they enter into the form.

 This project utilizes some of the more advanced features of forms in Rails like nesting attributes for entering every passenger’s data on a single form.

-Upon confirmation, they receive a confirmation email with Active Mailer.
-I used the Letter Opener Gem which opens the email in a new browser tab, rather than sending an actual email.
+Through this project I learned how to construct the more complex forms that are often needed in web applications that take user data.

 ## Deployment